Senforsce/orch8rion/_docs/content/contributing/aspects/code-templates.md

 ### Template Syntax

-Orchestrion code templates are rendered using the Go standard library
+Orch8rion code templates are rendered using the Go standard library
 {{<godoc import-path="text/template">}} module.
 Refer to the module's documentation to learn about the general syntax of these template values.

-In addition to the template text, Orchestrion code templates allow for an additional `imports` configuration objects as well as an optional `lang` value.
+In addition to the template text, Orch8rion code templates allow for an additional `imports` configuration objects as well as an optional `lang` value.

 ### Imports